CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

 ## Task 4: Launching Dev box

-In this task, you'll access a Dev Box and explore it's features.
+In this task, you'll access a Dev Box and explore its features.

 1. On a new browser tab, visit ```https://devbox.microsoft.com/```.